 The 2013 Andrew Carnegie Medal of Philanthropy

-This year’s recipients are: Her Highness Sheikha Moza bint Nasser, Chairperson of the Qatar Foundation for Education, Science Community Development and one of Forbes’ 100 Most Powerful Women; Sir Tom Hunter, the British entrepreneur whom the Sunday Times called Scotland’s first home-grown billionaire; Dr James Harris Simons – along with his wife, economist Dr Marilyn Simons – the American mathematician who founded one of the world’s most successful hedge fund companies; Dr Dmitry Zimin, the co-founder of the second-largest telecom business in Russia; and Dame Janet Frances Wolfson de Botton CBE on behalf of the Wolfson family, founders of the Wolfson Foundation.
+The 2013 medal recipients were: Her Highness Sheikha Moza bint Nasser, Chairperson of the Qatar Foundation for Education, Science Community Development and one of Forbes’ 100 Most Powerful Women; Sir Tom Hunter, the British entrepreneur whom the Sunday Times called Scotland’s first home-grown billionaire; Dr James Harris Simons – along with his wife, economist Dr Marilyn Simons – the American mathematician who founded one of the world’s most successful hedge fund companies; Dr Dmitry Zimin, the co-founder of the second-largest telecom business in Russia; and Dame Janet Frances Wolfson de Botton CBE on behalf of the Wolfson family, founders of the Wolfson Foundation.
 Often described as the ‘Nobel Prize for philanthropy’, the Carnegie Medal is awarded biannually to some of the world’s leading philanthropists.

 Previous winners include Walter Annenberg and Leonore Annenberg, the Rockefeller Family, the Gates Family, the Sainsbury Family, the Cadbury Family, George Soros, Sir Tom Farmer CVO and New York Mayor Michael Bloomberg.
 The Medal is awarded on behalf of the network of more than 20 organisations Andrew Carnegie endowed in America and in Europe.
 You can read about past winners here and view their speeches here.